MarineNeuroLab/BlueRobotics_Bar100sensor/README.md

 # BlueRobotics_Bar100sensor
-For correcting pressure measurements collected with the Bar100 sensor from Blue Robotics
+For correcting pressure measurements collected with the Bar100 sensor from Blue Robotics *This is a first draft and documentation is still work in progress - suggestions for improvements to code are welcome*

 For correcting pressure measurements collected with the Bar100 sensor from Blue Robotics by calculating a baseline at sealevel from the first few measurements obtained and calculating the correct depth based on the corrected values